Healthdirect Free Australian health advice you can count on.

 How is G6PD deficiency treated?

-Most people do not need any treatment — they manage their condition by avoiding the triggers.
+Most people do not need any treatment — they can manage their condition by avoiding the triggers.
 Your doctor will give you a list of things to avoid and tips to manage the condition.

-Always tell your doctor about your condition before taking any medicines, so they do not prescribe something that could trigger the condition.
-If you buy medicine without a prescription, talk to your pharmacist and read the label carefully.
-You also need to be careful about using any herbal and alternative medicines.
+If you buy medicine without a prescription, talk to your pharmacist, tell them you have G6PD deficiency and read the label carefully.
+You should also be careful about using any herbal and alternative medicines, as some of these may also trigger acute haemolytic anaemia.

 Having a virus or infection can stress the body and lead to haemolysis in people with G6PD deficiency.
 See your doctor if you or your child develops an infection.